-How Long Should You Expect Probate to Take?
+How Long Should You Expect the Probate Process to Last?

-Probate has a reputation for lasting just short of forever, but is this always the case?
-It depends on many factors.
-Some estates settle or close within a few weeks or a few months, while others can take a year or longer.
+Probate has a reputation for lasting just short of forever, but it can actually depend on many factors.
+Some estates settle or close within a few months, or even a few weeks.
+Others can take a year or longer.

-The probate process involves a good many steps, all of them necessary to move assets from the ownership of a deceased individual into the ownership of a living beneficiary.
-His taxes and outstanding debts must be paid as well before this can happen.
+The process involves a good many steps, all of them necessary to move assets from the ownership of a deceased individual into that of a living beneficiary.
+The decedent's taxes and outstanding debts must be paid before this can happen.

-All this often chugs along under the supervision of the probate court, and this can further slow things down.
-The process can slow to a crawl when there are complications.
+All this often chugs along under the supervision of the court, and this can further slow things down.
+The process can stall entirely for a while when there are complications.

 Where Does the Executor Live?

-The executor, sometimes called the personal representative, is in charge of managing the estate through the probate process.
-Sometimes, with larger estates, an attorney might be involved as well.
+The executor, sometimes referred to as the personal representative, is in charge of managing the estate through the probate process.
+Sometimes, an attorney might be involved as well with larger estates.

-Where the personal representative lives in relation to where the attorney is located might not seem like a big deal in this day and age with all the modern technology we have at our fingertips.
+Where the personal representative lives in relation to where the attorney is located might not seem like a big deal in this day and age, what with all the modern technology at our fingertips.
 But the distance between the personal representative and the attorney can indeed make a difference.

 How Many Beneficiaries Are There?

-Probate will take longer as the number of beneficiaries of the estate increases, particularly if they, too, live far from the probate attorney's office.
+Probate will take longer as the number of estate beneficiaries increases, particularly if they, too, live far from the attorney's office or from the personal representative.
 This is simply a function of the time it takes to send multiple documents back and forth between numerous people who are located in many different places.

 Do the Beneficiaries Agree or Disagree?

 It's unlikely that any two beneficiaries will agree on everything that must happen with an estate, let alone three, four, or more of them.
-Some beneficiaries might even hire their own attorneys to monitor the probate process and these types of attorneys tend to nitpick over every single thing the executor does.
+Some beneficiaries might even hire their own attorneys to monitor the probate process and these types of attorneys tend to nitpick over every action the executor takes.

 Is There Going to Be a Will Contest?